geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ‎
 ‎To test whether you have properly configured this trigger action, **press F5** to go into Preview mode.
 Select any record in the gallery and Power Apps should display the record details in DetailsScreen1.
 Close Preview mode by selecting the **X** in the upper right corner of the screen.

-6. Review the list of records displayed in the gallery in BrowseScreen1.
+6. If necessary, select **Gallery1** under **BrowseScreen1** in the Tree view.
+Review the list of records displayed in the gallery in BrowseScreen1.
 On the right side of each record is a right arrow (>), which is referred to as the **NextArrow** control.
 If a user selects this arrow, it will also display the details for the record.
 ‎
 ‎So if you are wondering why you configured an **OnSelect** trigger action to display the details of a record when you can simply select the **NextArrow** control, the answer is that the trigger action simply provides another option for displaying the record details.
 ‎